You want to sit up straight but aren’t quite sure what to do.

 You can use this information to guide what you work on in your personal practice while taking Alexander lessons and look back at after a series of lessons to see just how much progress you have made.

 Want to learn what is holding you back?
-Schedule an initial consultation and Alexander lesson.
-When we meet, let me know you would like a postural assessment.
+Schedule an online consultation.